l3acon/mad-hatter/README.md

 ```

 ## We're all mad here
 This project aims to do better, execution should flow quickly and seamlessly.
-Troubleshooting should also be as seamelss and easy as possible.
+Troubleshooting should also be as seamless and easy as possible.

 Relevant metrics:
 ```
 # vanilla deployment
-time ansible-playbook playbooks/rosa.yml
+time ansible-playbook rosa/apd.yml
 ...<play output>
 13:16.97 total